WHO Formulated for Maximum Protection

-Hand sanitizers help to fight the spread and transmission of germs.
+Surface sanitizers help to fight the spread and transmission of germs, killing 99.9% of them.
 Supply chains around the globe are being flooded with requests for supplies, so the FDA and CDC have fast tracked new supplies for markets to better combat viruses and illnesses with preventative measures.

 Surfaces to Regularly Disinfect

 Wipes and disinfectants are used to sanitize the objects we touch the most every day.
 It includes: tables, doorknobs, light switches, countertops, handles, wallets and credit cards, desks, phones, keyboards, toilets, faucets, sinks, remote controls, ATM machines, and other touch-screen devices.

 Health professionals recommend cleaning your surroundings regularly and disinfecting daily.
 If surfaces are touched by many people considerably often, disinfection should occur much more regularly, particularly if these individuals are high-risk.